se-research/OpenDaVINCI/tutorials/serialreceivebytes/README.rst

     };

-To receive any data, we firstly declare a class that implements the interface ``core::io::StringListener``.
+To receive any data, we firstly declare a class that implements the interface ``odcore::io::StringListener``.
 This method will handle any bytes received from the low level ``SerialPort``.
 Here, your application should realize an application-specific protocol.